kubeovn/docs/docs/advance/node-local-dns.en.md

 Address: 20.205.243.166
 ```

 You can also capture packets at the node and verify as follows.
-You can see that the dns query message reaches the local dns service through the ovn0 network card, and the dns response message returns in the same way:
+You can see that the DNS query message reaches the local DNS service through the ovn0 network card, and the DNS response message returns in the same way:

 ```bash
 # tcpdump -i any port 53